tyconsulting/blog.tyang.github.io/_posts/2015/2015-03-13-using-squared-up-as-an-universal-dashboard-solution.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/03/image25.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/03/image_thumb25.png" alt="image" width="421" height="380" border="0" /></a>

-<strong>Installing Squared Up SQL Plugin</strong>
+**Installing Squared Up SQL Plugin**

-You will need to install the <strong><span style="text-decoration: underline;">latest</span></strong> version (2.0.2) of the plugin. if you have already installed it before, please make sure you update to this version.
+You will need to install the **<span style="text-decoration: underline;">latest</span>** version (2.0.2) of the plugin. if you have already installed it before, please make sure you update to this version.
 There was a bug in the earlier versions, and it has been fixed in 2.0.2.

-&nbsp;

 ## ConfigMgr Package Distribution Dashboard